ddluc/piste-ui/README.md

 ```

 * `__mocks__/`: Add mock data and assets neded for tests and stories
-* `bin/`: Add supplementatl components which are not abstract or re-usable
+* `bin/`: Add supplemental components which are not abstract or re-usable
 * `stories/`: The components storybook implementation
 * `Button.tsx`: The main component implementation.
 * `Button.test.tsx`: The component tests